SammyG1996/my_calorie_buddy_NodeJS/readme.md

-# Jobly Backend
+# My Calorie Buddy Backend

-This is the Express backend for Jobly, version 2.
+This is the Express backend for my calorie buddy

 To run this: